NicholasFarrow/nicholasfarrow.github.io/_posts/2020-01-20-Making-Linux-a-Deep-Fryer-for-Dopamine-Receptors.md

 ![wal gif](/assets/images/waldopamine.gif)

 # polybar
-For a status bar I am now using `polybar`, which takes on the system colours from `wal` (not shown in other screenshots)!
+For a status bar I am now using `polybar`, which takes on the system colours from `wal`!
 Not only does it look much prettier than `i3status` but it comes with some nice modular functions, while retaining the ability to include output custom scripts.

 Below is an image of my polybar.
 Left: custom crypto price tickers and VPN status.
 Right: volume, RAM usage, CPU usage, internet connection, CPU temperature, time (shows date when clicked), and a power button I have never actually used.